-In the marvelous world of digital, enterprises are in a constant hunt for all the infinity stones – The Internet, The Cloud, Artificial Intelligence, Machine Learning, Internet of Things and Software Defined Networks – to become invincible – Agile, Flexible, Fast and Software Defined – and seek success in the race to digital.
+In the marvellous world of digital, enterprises are in a constant hunt for all the infinity stones – The Internet, The Cloud, Artificial Intelligence, Machine Learning, Internet of Things and Software Defined Networks – to become invincible – Agile, Flexible, Fast and Software-Defined – and seek success in the race to digital.
 Although the analogy may sound cinematic, for networking teams its true to life.

 The network is the reality of the world of digital – and is no less than an infinity stone.
 The advance Network mechanism of the digital world is nothing but a mesh of Software Defined and Traditional Networks working in sync with the cloud.
 And segmenting such advance networking mechanism, well poised with high tech solutions, requires a comprehensive strategy.
 As a result, in today’s ever evolving networking paradigm, networking teams find themselves amidst a chaotic din in order to manage all the infinity stones- too many high tech solutions and services.

-To manage and monitor networks carrying data and information of all sorts globally requires high level of visibility and reduced complexity.
-Modern network architectures (SDN and Cloud based) help networking teams to segment network at micro level.
-Centralized management and monitoring, backed with intent based networks driven by policies and other next gen networking solutions – like NFV, AI, ML, Containers, Dockers, Kubernetes – make networks – The Portal – powerful enough to meet the demands of today and the future needs of the digital world.
+To manage and monitor networks carrying data and information of all sorts globally requires a high level of visibility and reduced complexity.
+Modern network architectures (SDN and Cloud-based) help networking teams to segment networks at a micro level.
+Centralized management and monitoring, backed with intent-based networks driven by policies and other next-gen networking solutions – like NFV, AI, ML, Containers, Dockers, Kubernetes – make networks – The Portal – powerful enough to meet the demands of today and the future needs of the digital world.

 Too many integrated network solutions and services in today’s dynamic IT environment are making it difficult for networking teams to manage and monitor networks.
 The sheer size of networks, new technology additions in the IT tech stack, collaboration with different other functions (DevOps, Security, Management and Monitoring teams) and the new norm of BYOD among employees over the years has catered in making managing and monitoring networks tough for IT.

-No doubt, with a power like SDN and other infinity stones – next-gen technologies – comes responsibility- to address the rising complexity securely, following a comprehensive management and monitoring strategy.
-Visibility is the first challenge which comes to mind when talking about complexity.
-It’s one of IT’s top most priority today.
+No doubt, with power like SDN and other infinity stones – next-gen technologies – comes responsibility- to address the rising complexity securely, following comprehensive management and monitoring strategy.
+Visibility is the first challenge that comes to mind when talking about complexity.
+It’s one of IT’s topmost priority today.

-Overall network visibility, in form of analytics and insights is one of top most priority for enterprise networking teams.
+Overall network visibility, in the form of analytics and insights, is one of topmost priority for enterprise networking teams.
 It’s obvious because one must be able to see – devices, users and applications – in order to discover, act and implement security measures.

 End to end network visibility is one of the major network management challenges networking teams face today.
 For dynamic IT teams, effective network management starts with empowering networking teams with powerful monitoring and analytics capabilities.
 90% of enterprise network teams indicated that they need an end-to-end management environment that covers WAN networking.